 - We calculate nutritional information for our recipes with Cronometer.

-For more tasty vegan street foods and snacks, check out our:
+For more tasty vegan street foods and snacks, make sure to test out these recipes:

-- Pambazos to try this chile-dipped bread stuffed with potatoes and vegan chorizo.
+- Pambazos: Chile-dipped bread stuffed with potatoes and vegan chorizo.